AlexanderKoch-Koch/EvolvingANN/README.md

 The function think() in Brain.c causes one compute step for all neurons (read inputs -> compute output -> store output - > tag active synapses).
 Additionally, the connections between neurons are change if required.
 Connections with a low absolute value are removed and replaced by a new random connection.
 The weight will be again initialized randomly.
 In order to maximize reward, Brain.c contains a function called process_reward().
 This changes synapse weights according to the following formula: weight += learning_rate * recent_synapse_activity * reward. recent_synapse_activity will not be reset since it might have caused a reward which has not yet been processed.
 It will only be reset when reset_memory is called.
 This necessary for Simulations like CartPole in which the agent can "die".

+# Hyperparameter optimization though evolutionary algorithm
+Evolution.py tries to find the optimal hyperparamters through random mutation.
+After each generation the best agents are selected for the mating pool.
+The child agents will then receive random parameters from this pool.
+A specific percantage of these child paramaters will additionally be mutated.

 # Python test code
 Python/Simulation.py currently provides an interface to the CartPole environment for the C extension.